appuio/techlab/labs/08_database.md

 As the MySQL service's address we can either use its cluster IP (`oc get service`) or its DNS name (`<service>`).
 All services and pods within a project can be resolved via DNS.

-For example, the value for the variable SPRING_DATASOURCE_URL is:
+E.g. the value for the variable SPRING_DATASOURCE_URL is:
 ```
 Name of the Services: mysql